-Does my NABDI proposal need an active ASAP number and active DUNS number?
+Does my NABDI proposal need an active ASAP number?

-Yes, it is a requirement that all NABDI proposals submitted include an active ASAP number and an active DUNS number.
+Yes, it is a requirement that all NABDI proposals submitted include an active ASAP number.
 All tribes applying must enroll in ASAP to have an active ASAP number prior to submitting a proposal.
 For ASAP issues or questions, please call the ASAP Help Desk at 855-868-0151.
-Press 2, then 3 to reach an agent who can help.
+Press 2, then 3 toreach an agent who can help.